xanderchinxyz/mnist-conditional-GAN/README.md

-# Generating MNIST Handwritten Digits using a GAN
+# Generating MNIST Handwritten Digits Using A Generative Adversarial Network (GAN)